 An immature common gallinule was seen at World End Pond in Salem on Sept.
 26.

-Raptor migration is under way with over 10,000 raptors (including a Swainson’s hawk on Sept.
+Raptor migration is under way with over 10,000 raptors (including a Swainson';s hawk on Sept.
 10) already reported from the Pack Monadnock Raptor Migration Observatory in Peterborough, and nearly 5,000 (including a black vulture on Sept.
 21) reported from the Carter Hill Observatory in Concord, all since Aug.
 25. Be sure to visit these observatories this fall season to help out with the count!

 This information is also available by phone recording: call 224-9909 and press 2 as directed or ask to be transferred.
 If you have seen any interesting birds recently, you can leave a message at the end of the recording or send your sightings to the RBA via e-mail at: firstname.lastname@example.org.
-Please put either “bird sighting” or “Rare Bird Alert” in the subject line and be sure to include your mailing address and phone number.
+Please put either ';bird sighting'; or ';Rare Bird Alert'; in the subject line and be sure to include your mailing address and phone number.
 The RBA is also available on-line at the New Hampshire Audubon web site, www.nhaudubon.org.